SvenWesterbeek/DeHNSSo/README.md

 and holds for all cases described hereafter.

-### Domain description and reference values
+### Reference values

-The problem is described additionally by the streamwise coordinate ranging from $x = 220$.
-The domain height is set to $H = 0.02$ m.
 The reference length, defined as the Blasius length at the inflow is $l\_{ref} = 2.1394 \times 10^{-4}$ m.
 The external velocity at the inflow is $U\_{ref} = 15.1$ m/s.
 The kinematic viscosity of the flow is $1.47 \times 10^{-5}$ such that the global Reynolds number is $220$.

+### Domain description

+The problem is described additionally by the streamwise coordinate ranging from $x = 220$ to $x = 1542$.
+The domain height is set to $H = 89$.
+The outflow buffer is initialized from 85% of the domain and an additional damping of the nonlinear terms starts from 80% of the domain.

 ### Base Flow

-The base flow data is an interpolated version of DNS results using INCA Hickel and Adams (2008), Hickel et al.(2014) for the problem as described in the previous paragraph.
+The base flow data is an interpolated version of DNS results for the problem as described in the previous paragraph using INCA (see Hickel and Adams (2008) and Hickel et al.(2014)).
 This data was kindly provided by J. Casacuberta who performed a full DNS simulation for this problem in J. Casacuberta et al. (2022).

-### Numerical domain and buffer

-The domain is discretized in 1272 equidistant stations and 50 wall-normal collocation points.
-The outflow buffer is initialized from 85% of the domain and an additional damping of the nonlinear terms starts from 80% of the domain.

-### Nonlinear mode ensemble, reference data, and ramping
+### Nonlinear mode ensemble and amplitude ramping

 The spectral domain is truncated at five harmonics for this case ($N=5$, $M=0$) and the mean flow distortion.
 Only the fundamental mode, characterized by a spanwise wavelength of $\lambda_z = 7.5$ mm or $\beta = 0.18$, is introduced at the inflow as the solution to the local eigenvalue problem.
 The inflow amplitude of $A = 3.5 \times 10^{-2}$ is imposed on the result.
 For this case, amplitude ramping is required.
 The inflow amplitude is increased by 10% each iteration after an amplitude reduction ensures that the linear simulation result is capped at AMAX ($= 0.1$, the default value).
 Reference data for the stability solution is presented by J. Casacuberta (2021) as well as NPSE solutions for the current problem provided by the authors of the current code and also previously shown in the aforementioned work.